 The percentage of the property that you own is usually between 25-75%, though not always.
 The remaining percentage is likely to be owned by the housing association.
 This share can possibly be increased at a later date, perhaps when you have more money.

 The way that your payments work is that you have to pay your mortgage plus your rent.
 So essentially you are paying 100% of the ground rent and service charge on the property.
 This is still the case, even if your share is the minimum amount.

 The Armed Forces Help to Buy scheme was introduced in 2014 following the success of the Help to Buy Equity Loan scheme.
 This scheme had the same concept as its predecessor, however, this one targeted members of the armed forces.

 If you are you fit into the criteria of the scheme, it could be a great option for you.
-The government has now extended the deadline/review date of the scheme to December 2022; we are hoping that it stays around as the scheme is a massive help to existing armed forces members who really need that extra help with getting onto the property ladder.
+The government has now made this an enduring policy and we are hoping that it stays around as the scheme is a massive help to existing armed forces members who really need that extra help with getting onto the property ladder.

 The Lifetime ISA is often a scheme that gets missed.
 It’s not a go-to scheme, however, it’s still very useful to be aware of it, it can help you secure a property as a First Time Buyer in Hull.

 It’s essentially a savings account where your money grows tax-free.
 The government will also top up your savings by an extra 25%, so if you meet the £4,000 maximum amount, you will receive a nice £1,000 bonus.